oscartbeaumont/ElectronPlayer/README.md

 - Rough Mac Picture in Picture Support (Floating Window, Above All Desktop and Fullscreen Applications)
 - Full Screen Window on Startup

+# Analytics

+This application has analytics built in which is used to help the developers make a better product.
+[Simple Analytics](https://simpleanalytics.com) was chosen due to their strong views on keeping users private.
+They are also GDPR, CCPA, & PECR compliant.
+The data collected by the app can be viewed by anyone [here](https://simpleanalytics.com/electronplayer.otbeaumont.me).

 # Installation

 ## Windows